bsloan666/shell_skills/README.md

 Shell Skills
 ============

-1. Write a script to copy all of the files in data/folder to a new directory called data/newfolder.
+1. Write a python script to copy all of the files in data/folder to a new directory called data/newfolder.
 The files must have the same content but their names must be capitalized so that: